cdgriffith/FastFlix/README.md

 ## Windows

-View the [releases](https://github.com/cdgriffith/FastFlix/releases) for prebuilt Windows binaries.
+View the [releases](https://github.com/cdgriffith/FastFlix/releases) for Windows binaries (Generated via Appveyor and also available there).

 For legal reasons the ffmpeg binary cannot bundled and must be [separately downloaded](https://ffmpeg.zeranoe.com/builds/).

 ## Linux